MrPekar98/JenaQueryTool/README.md

 A tool to analyze SPARQL queries in Apache Jena ARQ.

 ## Guide
-Run the jar file with any of the following parameters:
+Run the jar file with any of the following parameters using JDK 11:

 - `query`: print the input query
 - `plan`: print the query execution plan